Healthcare Technology: How It’s Being Used in 2025

 In the healthcare industry, smart contracts have the potential to streamline tedious processes, create efficient record-keeping procedures, and speed up transactions.

-For example, smart contracts could be used to improve the claims and billing process.
+For example, smart contracts can improve the claims and billing process.
 Payers, providers, and patients would all have information logged on the blockchain and that activity would be visible to all parties.
 This has the potential to make disputes much easier to solve and provide transparency in a space that’s very cluttered today.

 Much of the medical claims process could be automated through smart contracts technology.
 That could result in a faster claims process and greater patient satisfaction.